 We also established standards for button colors (blue: primary action, white: secondary action, green: plan-related actions, red: dangerous actions) and empty states (I created over a dozen illustrations, in the process consolidating several different layouts into one reusable template).

 Internally, over 96% of the CSS was refactored and reorganized.
 We eliminated a massive, single stylesheet, breaking everything into partials containing modular, reusable components and eliminating overspecificity.
 In total, over 8,000 lines of CSS were removed or rewritten.

-All of the changes our team made were received positively from users—there were zero complaints (!), and we actually received several complimentary emails from customers, as well as kind notes during our scheduled customer feedback survey.
+All of the changes our team made were received positively from users, and we actually received several complimentary emails from customers, as well as kind notes during our scheduled customer feedback survey.
+One response read: “love having this level of detailed control over search results, laid out in a very user-friendly way.”
 A clean codebase will simplify future improvements and expansions to the dashboard.